corvineMaster/usefulMayaModules/README.md

 # usefulMayaModules
 A collection of modules that I've made and found to be useful.
-The idea here is to add them here as I create them.
+More will be added here as I create them.